iremkapucuoglu/p4b-website/content/en/posts/2021-15-06-high-quality-data-now-automatic.md

 One of our first uses of Mapillary’s API was to create a map of Maxvorstadt, Munich, by using different segments from the Object Detections API.
 In this case, we looked for images showing cars, the sky, vegetation, and sidewalks.
 Since Mapillary’s algorithm breaks the image into 65 classes of objects as shown in Figure 2, we extracted the images with the highest proportion of the classes of interest.

-As a result, as shown on the map Figure 2, it is also possible to identify streets with high vegetation, or dense parking offer.
+As shown on the map in Figure 2, it is also possible to identify streets with high vegetation, or dense parking offer.
 It is interesting to see how multiple streets have a high percentage of “sky”.
 This may be due to wide streets and large open spaces, such as around the Pinakothek, or simply because most cameras were pointing to the sky.

 ## Automation algorithm